nompy472/nompy472/README.md

-- 👋 Hi, I’m @nompy472
+- 👋 Hi, I’m Nompy
-- 👀 I’m interested in ...learning as much as possible
+- 👀 I’m interested in web development, keen to learning as much as possible
-- 🌱 I’m currently learning ...coding
+- 🌱 I’m currently holding a Responsive Web Design Certificate
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking for opportunities to expand my capabilities
-- 📫 How to reach me ... email-nompychiloane@gmail.com
+- 📫 How to reach me? ... email-nompychiloane@gmail.com or WhatsApp-0792591164

 <!---
 nompy472/nompy472 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.